turbulent/dockwrkr/README.md

 ### exec

-Use this command to execute a command within a container.
+Use this command to execute a command within a service container.

 Example:
 ```